stephanie-wangari/hello-world/README.md

-# hello-world
+# hello-world This is Stephanie
-This is Stephanie practising how commit and branching work This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow